Exclusive Tips: Hardening your Active Directory with Advanced Strategies

 In part two, we describe how to detect more advanced Active Directory attacks that are based on DCE/RPC protocol.

-In an AD environment, DCE/RPC protocol-based attacks can have severe consequences.
+Within an AD environment, DCE/RPC protocol-based attacks pose a significant threat.
 They can compromise domain controllers, escalate privileges, or facilitate lateral movement within the network.
-Active Directory leverages the RPC mechanism for various operations, making it an attractive target for adversaries.
+Active Directory relies on RPC mechanism for various operations, making it an attractive target for adversaries.

 DCSync Attack